-We next discuss the asymptotic distributions of the proposed estimators.
-As discussed in Section~\ref{sec:finite}, their asymptotic distributions cannot be obtained straightforwardly from the previous works of \cite{rivers1988limited}, \cite{Carrasco2012}, and \cite{Carrasco2015,Carrasco2015a}; this is not only because of some distinctive properties of our model which are described in the previous section, but also because of the fact that $\widehat{\gamma}_{i,\alpha}$ and $\widehat{V}_{i,\alpha}$, the arguments of the second-stage objective function, now depend on an infinite-dimensional parameter estimate, $\widehat \Pi_\alpha$.
-This calls for an approach to asymptotic analysis that is different from those in the foregoing articles.
-In fact, our case is similar to that considered by \cite{Chen2003} in which the criterion function contains an infinite-dimensional parameter estimate. \cite{Chen2003} discuss primitive conditions for the asymptotic normality result of an estimator that is obtained in such a circumstance, and we here make use of their methodology to establish the asymptotic normality results of our estimators.
+Next, we discuss the asymptotic distributions of the proposed estimators.
+As discussed in Section~\ref{sec:finite}, the asymptotic distributions cannot be straightforwardly obtained using the approaches in \cite{rivers1988limited}, \cite{Carrasco2012}, and \cite{Carrasco2015a,Carrasco2015}; this is not only because of some distinctive properties of our model which are described in the previous section, but also because of the fact that $\widehat{\gamma}_{i,\alpha}$ and $\widehat{V}_{i,\alpha}$ now depend on an infinite-dimensional parameter estimator, $\widehat \Pi_\alpha$.
+This necessitates an approach to asymptotic analysis that differs from those in previous articles.
+Our setting is similar to the one studied by \cite{Chen2003}, in which the criterion function contains an infinite-dimensional parameter estimate. \cite{Chen2003} discuss the primitive conditions for the asymptotic normality of an estimator obtained in such a setting.
+Here, we make use of their approach and study the asymptotic distributions of our estimators.